Jbilet Winselwan meteorite: Further study

-As a result of its pristinity and relative ease to obtain, Jbilet Winselwan has been extensively studied for a northwest Africa find.
-The earliest studies identified its extreme degree of brecciation, showing that it likely represents the outermost portion of its parent asteroid; the regolith.
+Due to its pristine condition and relative ease to obtain, Jbilet Winselwan has been extensively studied for a northwest Africa find.
+The earliest studies identified its extreme degree of brecciation, indicating that it likely represents the outermost portion of its parent asteroid; the regolith.
 This regolith context has been of particular interest, as two missions are currently underway to collect asteroid regolith, Hayabusa2 and OSIRIS-REx.
 Jbilet Winselwan has specifically been identified as an analog for Hayabusa2, as the mission is targeting a C-type asteroid, the same class as its likely parent body.
 In this context, the meteorite was further characterized in its major and minor elements, alteration textures, hydrocarbons, and thermal metamorphism.

-The extremely brecciated characteristics of Jbilet Winselwan have also led people to use it as an indicator of the thermal and hydration history of its parent body.
+The extremely brecciated characteristics of Jbilet Winselwan have also made it valuable for studying of the thermal and hydration history of its parent body.
 A single thin section will contain multiple lithologies ranging from typically-hydrated CM chondrite material with tightly packed chondrules to significantly more dehydrated material with few, poorly preserved chondrules.
 It has been suggested that some Jbilet Winselwan lithologies represent prime examples of post-shock aqueous alteration, including some regions which have formed as a result of cyclical events.